-3) Office Hours: I will be holding all of my office hours in my office in building 14 on the Pensacola campus (room 1481).
-Since this location may be inconvenient for students to show up in person, I will also be available via Zoom during my scheduled office hours.
+3) Office Hours I am available to meet in-person for all of my office hours.
+However, I will also be available via Zoom during my scheduled office hours.
 If students would like to meet via Zoom, then they should simply email me requesting a meeting.
 Since this is an asynchronous online course, I strongly encourage students to schedule a meeting with me if they are having trouble understanding the material.